 So as you know, we had been looking at cabin real estate lately, and we decided to go to this open house that peaked our attention as many home improvements were needed.
 We started with a main floor that had a very chunky layout.
 It felt like a maze walking through dark, narrow hallways, and both of the indoor and outdoor kitchen consisted of one small wall of cabinetry and an island.

 Moving the sink to the bay window turned the house’s focus to the lake outside at the same time we also added awnings with the help from outdoor awnings Melbourne, to protect the window frames from the rain especially because a window replacement was done .
 I enlarged & shifted the opening to center on the living room to make the house feel more open and to allow more light in.
-By bringing the wall to the left of the sink forward some I was able to create a dedicated dining space attached to the living room.
+By doing a wall repositioning to the left of the sink forward some I was able to create a dedicated dining space attached to the living room.
 We added some great custom made window treatments to finish the look.

 It took some convincing on my behalf to get my client to agree to the black on black island and he loved it.
 It grounds the kitchen and I love the grain of the oak peaking through the paint.

 The living room kept mostly the same layout, but we modernized the stairs, moved the front door to the center of the house and created a small entryway.
 I kept the stone fireplace as-is except for removing the mantle and the crown molding, but I do plan on contacting a masonry contractor in the future to get the fireplace looking brand new.
 We splurged for a central air conditioning installation as the house did not have a central air system.